Plus unique baby

 infant carrier only, NOT A CAR SEAT.

-on your $100+ order, enter code WINTER11 in the voucher box
+shipping on your $100+ order, enter code WINTER17 in the voucher box

-are now reportedly accusing the baby stroller industry of contributing to
+health experts are now reportedly accusing the baby stroller industry of

-pediatric obesity.
-The Philadelphia Inquirer reports what is upsetting some
+The Philadelphia Inquirer reports what is upsetting some health care and

-health care and physical education experts is the trend of using strollers well
+physical education experts is the trend of using strollers well beyond the

 Strollers traditionally were used for children from infancy to about 36 months